Nut Free Pesto

 • Salt: Just a pinch to start, then taste and adjust as needed.

-How to Make Easy Fresh Basil Pesto
+How to Make Nut Free Pesto

 1. Combine basil leaves (remove any thick stems), spinach, garlic cloves, parmesan, a pinch of salt, and freshly squeezed lemon into a food processor.
 Blend on high, while slowly pouring in the olive oil.